Verify Nanny Certifications

 The US Nanny Association publishes information on certification recipients.
 The names and achievements are published with the certification recipients permission.

-There are three programs: Certified Nanny, Certified Newborn and Infant Care Professional and Certified Professional Nanny.
+There are five programs: Certified Nanny (NCP), Certified Newborn and Infant Care Professional (NICP) and Certified Professional Nanny (PNCP).
+For those who do not have a high school diploma, they can earn the Certified Nanny Specialist (CNS) and/or the Certified Newborn and Infant Specialist (CNIS).
 Recipients are listed in alphabetical order by certification level.

-Certified Nanny and Childcare Provider or Nanny Specialist
+Certified Nanny and Childcare Provider (NCP) or Nanny Specialist (CNS)

 Kyri Allison-Maher, NCP